-Too good to be true?
-No, Skype is for real.
-Ask any active duty military member who has deployed overseas about Skype, and you'll probably hear some very positive comments.
-Many military members set up Skype accounts for themselves and their families so they can phone home for free; Skype-to-Skype calls don't cost you anything, though you will pay to call a mobile phone or landline.
+Ask any active duty military member who has deployed overseas, and you'll probably hear some positive comments.
+Many military members and overseas workers set up Skype accounts for their families so they can call home for free.
+Calling Skype contacts on your computer won't cost you anything, though you will pay to call a mobile phone or landline.

 Getting Started With Skype

 First, you must download and install Skype's software, which is a simple process.
-After determining whether your computer complies with Skype's minimum requirements, you simply find your operating system on the Skype website and click on the "Download Now" button on the applicable page.
-From there, Skype walks you through the downloading and installation process, which takes just a few minutes.
+After determining whether your computer complies with Skype's minimum requirements, you find your operating system on the Skype website.
+From there, the downloading and installation process takes just a few minutes.
 You will then need to launch the application and create a Skype name and password.

-- While Skype's rates are very low (or free, for Skype-to-Skype calls), you also need to figure in the cost of Internet access.
-If you're using a mobile broadband service, you may discover that international Internet access will cost you more per minute than using an unlocked GSM cell phone.
+- While Skype's rates are from free to very low, you also need to figure in the cost of Internet access which varies based on your location, Internet provider, and web/phone plan.
 You will need to carefully compare prices based on your destination country.